 How to minimize your exposure when employees use their own vehicles

 Does your commercial business rely on employees using their own vehicles for work?
-If so, you may have automobile loss exposures for which you’re unaware, putting your business’s assets at risk.
+If so, you may have automobile and workers’ compensation loss exposures for which you’re unaware, putting your business’s assets at risk.
 Whether employee-owned vehicles are used daily or sporadically, your business now has an added and potentially serious loss exposure.
 So before you send your employees out on the road on company business in their own cars and trucks, be sure you’ve put the proper controls in place, to protect both your employees and your company.
 Why is this so important?
 Consider these scenarios:

 Jeff uses his truck for his job because of all the personally owned tools he needs at hand.
 On his way to fulfill a job, he accidentally sideswipes a car, pushing them into oncoming traffic.
 Because Jeff’s liability insurance isn’t enough to cover the accident, the injured parties are seeking damages from the commercial enterprise for which Jeff works.